NinaZumel/TwelveMedievalGhostStories/English/Story_II.md

 [^7]: The conduct of the officious neighbour who insists upon being informed of the tailor's assignation with the ghost and then backs out of accompanying him is amusing. — M.R.J.

 [^8]: Whether a circle enclosing a cross or a circle drawn with a cross I do not know M.R.J.
 I think there can be no doubt that it was a circle with a cross drawn inside it at the points of which, where they meet the circumference, the reliquaries (*monilia*) were placed.
 I am not quite sure whether the passage does not mean that the names of the four gospels (i.e. the evangelists) and other sacred words were written in the quadrants of the circle.
 The magic circle plays a great part in a case of sorcery recorded in York Reg.
 Bainbridge and printed in *Archaeol.
 Journal*, xvi.
-It was here drawn on a huge sheet of parchment in a private house by an ingenious person who induced a number of people to combine with him m conjuring demons to reveal the hiding-place of a treasure at Mixendale Head, near Halifax.
+It was here drawn on a huge sheet of parchment in a private house by an ingenious person who induced a number of people to combine with him in conjuring demons to reveal the hiding-place of a treasure at Mixendale Head, near Halifax.
 There is no mention of its being drawn with a cross or of a cross inscribed in it; it was copied from a conjuring book.
 It was inscribed however, "cum carecteribus et nominibus aliusque signis supersticiosis”; and one deponent, who arrived unexpectedly while the performance was going on, saw that the party “had a grete masse boke opyn afore theyme, and wrote oute what they wold”; cf. the “other sacred words” which the present spirit ordered his conjuror to bring with him.
 Are the *monilia* necessarily reliquaries?
 I should have thought that, in the present case, they might rather be medallions on which the *titulus triumphalis* was engraved, like the *laminae* of lead inscribed with figures of “Oberion,” “Storax,” and other spirits which formed part of the Halifax conjurors’ equipment.
 The text seems to imply a figure of this kind: — A.H.T.

     ![Diagram](aht-diagram.png)